-Given that there is a comprehensive installation, setup and update guide available (http://docs.enthought.com/canopy/quick-start.html), we will not go over step-by-step instructions on how to install Canopy for each platform, but we strongly recommend reviewing the documentation before attempting any of the Python examples in the book.
-Once the base installation is complete, getting started should be as straightforward as opening up the Canopy application, which will display the welcome screen (Figure 2.1).
+Given that there is a comprehensive installation, setup, and update guide available (http://docs.enthought.com/canopy/quick-start.html), we will not go over step-by-step instructions on how to install Canopy for each platform, but we strongly recommend reviewing the documentation before attempting any of the Python examples in the book.
+Once the base installation is complete, getting started should be as straightforward as opening up the Canopy application, which will display the welcome screen (see Figure 2.1).

 Figure 2.1 Canopy Welcome Screen [793725c02f001.png]

 One of first steps you should perform is to instruct Canopy to display all images inline within the IPython console.
-This is an optional step, but it will help keep all output self-contained within the Canopy environment.
-You can change this setting once you have an open Canopy editor session by going into the Preferences dialog, finding the Python tab and selecting the “Inline (SVG)” option for the “PyLab Backend:” preference.
+This is an optional step, but it will help keep all output self contained within the Canopy environment.
+You can change this setting once you have an open Canopy editor session by going into the Preferences window, finding the Python tab and selecting the Inline (SVG) option for the PyLab Backend preference (see Figure 2.2).

-Figure 2.2 Canopy IDE With Preferences Open [793725c02f002.png]
+Figure 2.2 Canopy IDE with Preferences Open [793725c02f002.png]

+Authors: This figure shows the Canopy console but not the Preferences window, as referenced in the text.
+This is confusing.
+It would be better to have a figure like this:

 To validate that your environment is set up properly, run the following code in the IPython console area in the editor

 import pandas as pd